truelockmc/video-downloader/videasy.md

 Now, open the Extension UI and press the copy to clipboard Button.
 <br><br/>
-Congrats!
-You can now use this Link to download your Movie : )
+### Congrats!
+You can now paste this Link in the Downloader to download your Movie : )

 ## The manual way